lanxiu/blog/blog/ELK ERROR.md

 ## **1 ELK ERROR**
 ### 1.1 Maven dependence error

++ Error:
 > Cannot resolve org.apache.commons:commons-pool2:2.7.0

++ Solution:
-+ Solution: move the location from the file end to the middle
+  Move the location from the end of file  to the middle

 ```
         <dependency>
             <groupId>redis.clients</groupId>